 Please do drop by and enjoy them while they are here.

 Who TOOK PART?

 The art project was open to everyone in the local community.
 Many local community organisations such as the local Women’s Institute, the University of the Third Age (U3A), local care homes, the home library service, guides, cubs scouts and Easingwold Community Care Association (EDCCA) all got involved and seven local primary schools participated.
 They were joined by hundreds of individuals from the local community.
 Our youngest participant was aged only 2 and our oldest was a grand 92!

 Our thanks to everyone who took part.
 We hope that you are thrilled to see your butterflies flying proudly in the installation.

 ART PROJECT FUNDING

-The project is being funded by the North Yorkshire ‘Stronger Community’ Fund through an application made by Easingwold Community Library, and by donations from generous businesses and individuals to whom we are grateful.
+The project was funded by the North Yorkshire ‘Stronger Community’ Fund through an application made by Easingwold Community Library, and by donations from generous businesses and individuals to whom we are very grateful.